raboof/nethogs/README.md

 with the exception that we do allow 'return' after 'else' if it makes the code more readable.

+Note to contributors: feel free to request more exceptions and we'll list them here.

 Not all code currently adheres to this standard.
 Pull requests fixing style are welcome, and do write new code in the proper style, but please do not mix style fixes and new functionality in one pull request.